apache/ignite/modules/ducktests/README.md

 separate [ignite-extensions](https://github.com/apache/ignite-extensions) repository.

-To run these tests the `ignite-extensions` working directory should be checked out to the same directory as the `${IGNITE_HOME}` one.
+To run these tests the `ignite-extensions` working directory should be checked out to the same filesystem level next to the `ignite` one.
+So it should be the below structure of directories:
+- `./ignite` working directory checked out from the ignite repository (AKA `${IGNITE_HOME}`)
+- `./ignite-extensions` working directory checked out from the ignite-extensions repository

 The needed extension module should be built before tests run.

 For example for the CDC replication tests the `cdc-ext` module should be built as:
 ```